 Whether you love all cartoons or have a soft spot for one in particular, a cartoon tattoo can be a great choice.

 These are playful tattoos that almost anyone will recognise.
-Browse the internet, and you will find cartoon tattoos depicting everything from Mickey Mouse to Disney characters, vintage cartoons, and Looney Tunes.
+Browse the internet, and you will find cartoon tattoos depicting everything from Mickey Mouse to Disney characters, vintage cartoons, and Pokemon.

 If you have an abiding love for a cartoon from your childhood, that is worth exploring as well.
 No matter what you choose, a cartoon tattoo is a fun choice that offers plenty of options and can be any size or placement.